Thorlabs/Motion_Control_Examples/README.md

 ### C\# and C++ Soft Requirements

 Guides written for these examples are written with Microsoft's Visual Studio in mind, which can be downloaded [here](https://visualstudio.microsoft.com/).
-Other IDEs can be used without issue.
+Other IDEs can be used, but instructions are not provided in this repository.

 ### Python Requirements